 ProtonVPN has a track record of providing secure VPN services.
 The company manages its own servers.
-More than 700 servers in about 46 countries ensure an abundance of internet coverage and lots of avenues to choose from to stream or browse websites.
+More than 1000 servers in 55 countries ensure an abundance of internet coverage and lots of avenues to choose from to stream or browse websites.
 ProtonVPN also supports P2P via its P2P friendly servers, has a kill switch, no DNS leaks, and has inbuilt Tor routing for its Onion sites.
 Native apps for IOS, Mac, and Windows exist – enabling you to access the VPN service from popular platforms.
 The only downside is that ProtonVPN P2P speeds are low compared to some of the competition.

 Yes it is.

 On its website, ProtonVPN cites the case of Hotspot Shield that infringed customer data and was subject to an FTC complaint.
 ProtonVPN claims to be open-source, audited and backed by legal guarantees.

 Is ProtonVPN a virus?

 Does ProtonVPN sell your data?